syok71/CouplingATMD4twinBldgs/Read_Me.txt

 The codes are based on the paper as follows:

-Kwan-Soon Park and Seung-Yong Ok, "Coupling ATMD system for seismic response control of two adjacent buildings, submitted to Shock and Vibration.
+Kwan-Soon Park and Seung-Yong Ok, "Coupling ATMD system for seismic response control of two adjacent buildings, Shock and Vibration, Article ID 2060623.

 All programs can be performed based on the MATLAB progam by incorporating MATLAB Control System Toolbox.